syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Select-Collection-of-Records-In-GridGroupingControl.md

 ---
 layout: post
-title: Select-Collection-of-Records-In-GridGroupingControl | Windows Forms | Syncfusion
+title: Select Collection of Records In GridGroupingControl in Windows Forms GridGrouping control | Syncfusion
-description: select collection of records in gridgroupingcontrol
+description: Learn about Select Collection of Records In GridGroupingControl support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# Select Collection of Records In GridGroupingControl
+# Select Collection of Records In GridGroupingControl in Windows Forms GridGrouping (GridGroupingControl)

 Essential GridGroupingControl now supports two methods for selecting records in grid table.